Ford CEO Hackett to retire, COO Jim Farley to lead automaker

 Since then the company has focused on making its new product changes simpler and easier to manufacture.

-Just after the change was announced Tuesday morning, Ford shares rose 2.9% to $6.88 in early trading.
+Just after the change was announced Tuesday morning, Ford shares rose 1.5% to $6.79 in midday trading.

 Tom Krisher, The Associated Press